apache/spark/docs/security.md

 `spark.files` configuration).
 The files will be placed on the driver's working directory, so the TLS configuration should just reference the file name with no absolute path.

-When distributing local key stores this way, make sure to configure the underlying distributed storage service (e.g. HDFS) so that wire encryption is enabled.
+Distributing local key stores this way may require the files to be staged in HDFS (or other similar distributed file system used by the cluster), so it's recommended that the undelying file system be configured with security in mind (e.g. by enabling authentication and wire encryption).

 ### Standalone mode